The processing of "special categories" of personal data is prohibited unless an exception set out in Article 9(2) applies.

 - unique identity of a person by processing biometric or genetic data

-- explicit consent (unless law prohibits the processing and that prohibition cannot be overriden by the person)
+- explicit consent (unless law prohibits the processing and that prohibition cannot be overridden by the person)

 - legal obligation on the controller in respect of employment, social security etc.